CBA Series Part 1 - Understand The Basics

 Understand The Basics

 “Master the basics.
 Then practice them every day without fail.
-Small disciplines repeated with consistency every day lead to great achievements gained slowly over time.” - John C. Maxwell
+Small disciplines repeated with consistency everyday lead to great achievements gained slowly over time.”

 Basic Marksmanship Principles

-The position and hold must be firm enough to support the weapon.
+1. The position and hold must be firm enough to support the weapon.

-The weapon must point naturally at the target (point of aim) without any undue physical effort.
+2. The weapon must point naturally at the target (point of aim) without any undue physical effort.

-The sight alignment and sight picture must be correct.
+3. The sight alignment and sight picture must be correct.

-These four principles form the foundation of a snipers marksmanship ability.
-It is these four principles they must apply in any given Final Firing Position if they are to have any chance of success.
-These aren’t unique to a sniper!
-These four principles are taught and practiced by every Service person as part of their individual weapon training.
-These four principles apply to every handheld weapon system and pertinent to many others regardless to how the munitions are launched.
-Knowing the basics isn’t enough!
-Being able to reel them off orally may score a few points in an exam or create an initial impression that you know what you’re about.
-However, you must understand them, understand what each actually means.
-Understand how to achieve each one.
-Understand how each principle supports the next and must be achieved before moving on to the next.
+These four principles form the foundation of a sniper’s marksmanship ability.
+Snipers must apply these four principles in any given Final Firing Position to have any chance of success.
+These principles aren’t unique to a sniper; they are taught and practiced by every service person as part of their individual weapon training.
+These four principles apply to every handheld weapon system and are pertinent to many others, regardless of how the munitions are launched.

 “People fail on application not the understanding.”